 WTM - Irrigation Technology

 Irrigation Technology provides practical learning experience in both the agriculture and the turf industries.
 The study of irrigation principles and practices, water and energy conservation, pumps, fluid hydraulics, troubleshooting, and installation prepares students for irrigation industry challenges.
 Graduates of the Irrigation Technology program are highly recruited to design, sell, install, operate, maintain, manage, and/or service turf, landscape, and agricultural irrigation systems.
-The Irrigation Technology degree prepares graduates for highly skilled entry-level positions within the industry and/or transferability to Washington State University.
+Approximately half of the courses required for the degree can be taken online.
+The curriculum is reviewed annually by an advisory board composed of local and regional industry members..

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Approximately half of the courses required for the degree can be taken online.

 The Water Technologies & Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.

 Students may earn an Associate in Applied Arts and Sciences Degree in Irrigation Technology upon completion of the two-year program of study.
 A Center Pivot Technology Certificate is available upon completion of the first year of the program.
 A two-course short certificate is also available.